danielcreid/danielcreid.github.io/README.md

 # How to get started
-*You must have ruby and Node installed before you can begin.*
+*You must have Ruby and Node installed before you can begin.*

 1. Get the repo.
 2. Open a command window in the root of the repo.